Songs, Arrangements, Keys, and Files

 When you click Submit, your arrangement will be created, and you'll be prompted to add a key.

-After adding a new Arrangement, you'll be taken to the Add Key box.
+After adding a new arrangement, you'll be taken to the key details to add your first key.

 Click any key in the key navigation to scroll to that key and see its files.